 Breast Cancer Surgery New Jersey

-The Premier Surgical Network, comprised of Dr. Anjeanette Brown, Dr. James Frost, Dr. Desiree D’Angelo, and Dr. Ann Chuang, is dedicated to offering compassionate and comprehensive treatment plans for each of our patients throughout New Jersey.
+The Premier Surgical Network, comprised of Anjeanette Brown, MD, FACS, Physician, James Frost, MD, FACS, Physician, Desiree D’Angelo, DO, FACS, Physician and Ann Chuang, MD, Physician is dedicated to offering compassionate and comprehensive treatment plans for each of our patients throughout New Jersey.
 Offering a multi-disciplinary approach, we take pride in delivering high quality care in a warm and welcoming environment.

 Types of breast cancer surgeries

 The type and timing of your surgery can depend on several considerations, such as the stage of the cancer, your personal history, and your preferences.
 Most often, surgery will be used in conjunction with other techniques, including chemotherapy, radiation therapy, and endocrine therapy.
 It is important to discuss all options with your doctor before any surgery.

 The two main types of breast cancer surgery are lumpectomy and mastectomy.
 Breast reconstruction surgery and oncoplastic reconstruction can also be part of removing your breast cancer.